SmartTrack Asthma Inhaler Technology

 The device has US FDA, CE, TGA and NZ approvals and Nexus6 is exploring opportunities for launching the product direct to doctors and patients.

-*News Release by Nexus6: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Nexus6).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.